 Our vision is a South Africa where everyone truly belongs: where opportunity, prosperity and resources are used to create a society where none live in poverty; where children and young people are active citizens of the world, cherishing our democracy, our Constitution and our freedoms

-Our programmes encompass leadership, inspiration and value-
+Our programmes integrate leadership and value-

 Our values are inspired by the life-

 Trevor Huddleston CR Memorial Centre, 71 Toby Street, Sophiatown, Johannesburg, 2092 .
 Post: PO Box 468, Westhoven 2142.

 Email: firstname.lastname@example.org Tel: +27 (0) 11 673 1271 Fax: +27 (0) 11 252 7976

 The Trevor Huddleston Memorial Centre.
 NPO no 020 393

 Patrons: Archbishop Emeritus Desmond Tutu, Archbishop Thabo Makgoba, Ambassador Abdul Minty, Rev Mpho Tutu